dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 {{< /tabs >}}

-All that's left now is to invoke the output bindings endpoint on a running Dapr instance.
+Simply invoke the output bindings endpoint on a running Dapr instance.

 You can also invoke the output bindings endpoint using HTTP: